gr3enk/NowChartJS/README.md

 ## Explanation with Chart.js

-The following example has been changed in the NowChartJS library compared to the original Chart.js library
+The following example has been changed in the NowChartJS library compared to the original Chart.js library:

 ```javascript
 // Chart.js v4.4.2